 BG I always wanted to ask you how you became a director?
 You produced many films.
 Tell me a little bit about your days with the “Les Cahiers du Cinema” crowd.

 BS First, I think it started with the fact that I was not allowed to have books with illustrations when I was a child.

 BS Because you have a tendency to imagine that what you’re reading is what you’re looking at—and very often the illustration, except when they are by extraordinary artists, like Gustav Dore, are very poor compared to what’s in the book.
 That was my first luck because I had to create my own images when reading.
 And then my second luck was that finally I started seeing movies at the Cinematheque in Paris when I was 14.
 I had seen only one movie before.
 It was in Colombia, when I was a child.
 I had to be taken out of the movie theater, crying.
-It was Bambi. (laughter) Then, when I was thirteen and fourteen, I was living in Paris and I started looking at movies, and my luck was that there was this cinematheque, this incredible cultural center.
+It was Bambi. (laughter) Then, when I was 13 and 14, I was living in Paris and I started looking at movies, and my luck was that there was this cinematheque, this incredible cultural center.
 I was there every night absorbing an immense quantity of great classical movies.
 I remember seeing two movies, two nights in a row, and walking back home and deciding, O.K., I know what I want to do, I want to make movies.
 From then on it was very simple because I knew what I wanted to do.

 BG Do you remember what the movie was?

 BS Yes, Nah.